ROHAN508/eYSIP-24_Field_Exploration_ROS_Vehicles/README.md

 - **Hardware:** Raspberry Pi5 , BMX 160 IMU , Ydlidar Tmini-Pro , Esp32 , 7V Lipo Battery
 - **Software:**  Arduino IDE, Python 3.12

-1. Install ROS 2 jazzy on your Ubuntu system by following the [official ROS 2 installation guide](https://docs.ros.org/en/foxy/Installation.html).
-2. Set up your Raspberry Pi 5 with Ubuntu 24LTS and ROS2 Jazzy and ensure it is connected to your network.
-3. Install necessary libraries and dependencies on your Raspberry Pi.

 ### Interfacing Hardware
 1. Setting Up Rpi5 :
 2. BMX 160 IMU :